ChefKissInc/NootedRed/README.md

 - Disable **Legacy Boot**, also known as CSM; otherwise, you will experience various difficulties, such as a kernel panic with "Failed to get VBIOS from VRAM" as the message.
 - Remove **`WhateverGreen`**; this kext conflicts with it.
 - Use `MacBookPro16,3` or `MacPro7,1` SMBIOS
-- Update to latest macOS 11/12 version
+- Do your macOS updates (The minor ones, not necessary to go Big Sur -> Monterey)

 ## Recommendations